Thesephi/gracefulize/README.md

 A Node.js HTTP server object, once listening on a handle (e.g. a port number), is expected to take that "handle resource" for itself until it is closed.

-Unless when it doesn't.
+Except when it doesn't.

-Say you have a Node.js HTTP server in your `server.js` file, then start it, then stop it (i.e. with `Ctrl + C`), the HTTP server can be killed together with the host process (the `server.js` process itself), but sometimes it doesn't cleanly release the aforementioned "handle resource".
-In my experience, most times it does, but it's plain annoying when it doesn't.
+Say you have a Node.js HTTP server in your `server.js` file, then start it, then stop it with `Ctrl + C`, that HTTP server can be killed together with the host process (the `server.js` process itself), but sometimes it doesn't cleanly release the aforementioned "handle resource".
+In my experience, most times it does, but it's plain annoying when it doesn't, e.g. when the resource is a unix- socket.

 While there are "scientific" explanations for all this (when it does, and when not), they are beyond the scope of this document, the purpose of which is to